-- First things first, make sure that you get a portable generator with proper size and according to space, you’ve got at your home or office.
+- First things first, make sure that you get a portable generator with the proper size and according to the space you’ve got at your home or office.

 - Secondly, you need to take the wattage factor in mind and make your decision accordingly.

-- In the end, choose a combo of fuels, i.e. gasoline and natural gas in a generator to avoid any problem in near future.
+- In the end, choose a combo of fuels, i.e., gasoline and natural gas in a generator to avoid any problems in the near future.

 That is how you could get the best out of a portable generator in 2023.